miniwdl-ext/miniwdl-omics-run/README.md

     --policy-arn arn:aws:iam::aws:policy/PowerUserAccess
 ```

-**WARNING:** PowerUserAccess, suggested here only for brevity, is far more powerful than usually needed.
+**WARNING:** PowerUserAccess, suggested here only for brevity, is far more powerful than needed.
 See [Omics docs on service roles](https://docs.aws.amazon.com/omics/latest/dev/permissions-service.html) for the least privileges necessary, especially if you plan to use third-party WDL and/or Docker images.

 ### ECR repository